 As such, we decided to spend the little time we had left in the popular region of Badian.

-It is here that you find Kawasan Falls; arguably Cebu’s best waterfalls and a firm contender as some of the best waterfalls anywhere in the Philippines.
+It is here that you'll find Kawasan Falls; arguably Cebu’s best waterfalls and a firm contender as some of the best waterfalls anywhere in the Philippines.

-Here, you can do guided trekking and waterfalls jumping tours to these and a number of other waterfalls in the area.
+Here, you can do guided trekking and waterfall jumping tours to these and a number of other waterfalls in the area.

 Just a dozen or so metres off the coast you will discover a giant hoard of hundreds of thousands of sardines.